DaveStutler/G9/README.md

 ## Preprocessing
 While our preprocessing plan initially involved making our matrices dense (i.e. "zooming into meaningful data") for the purpose of making our neural net run faster, we instead decided to go with an alternative approach.
-From our Data Exploration milestone, we were able to extract 14 1000x1000 matrices such that:
+From our Data Exploration milestone, we were able to extract 14 1000x1000 matrices.
-1. rows correspond to position
-1. columns correspond to change in energy over distance (equates to Stopping power)
-1. values correspond to the number of decayed particles that were detected at that Stopping Power and Position

-As we developed a better understanding of what the matrices represent, we believed it to be more beneficial for us to convert these matrices into tabular data form as it is something we are all more familiar and comfortable working with.
+After careful consideration, we believed it to be more beneficial for us to convert these matrices into tabular data form as it is something we are all more familiar and comfortable working with.

 Before creating the 4 normalized X_train, y_train, X_test, y_test `.csv` files, we first one-hot encoded our `linear` and `circular` features.
 After doing so, we  then actually began the process of creating the dataframe columns (i.e. converting the matrices), which consisted of the positions, stopping power, the detection number for different particle types, and the one hot encoded columns representing circular and linear collider types.
 This process involved the challenge of trying to extract only the most useful parts of each matrix so that the size did not get too overwhelmingly large, while still keeping the rows and columns between matrices exactly the same indexes so that we could merge them into a dataframe smoothly based on the position and stopping power columns.